Trader Joe’s MARGHERITA PIZZA, reviewed

 I would buy it again

-Trader Joe’s SOURDOUGH SLICED BREAD
+Trader Joe’s SOURDOUGH SLICED BREAD sandwich loaf

 I saw this at Trader Joe’s when I was looking for some regular bread for sandwiches.
-I had not reviewed this, so I got it to try out.
-In my mind I was thinking about making things like some grilled cheese sandwiches in the near future as well as having some regular square sliced bread for toast for breakfasts.
+I never tried this bread so I got it to review here.

-As far as sourdough bread goes, I think most people seem to be interested in Trader Joe’s round loaf sourdough breads.
+I was thinking in the near future about making things like a grilled cheese sandwich, as well as regular square sliced bread for toast for breakfast.
+As far as sourdough bread goes, I think most people seem to be interested in Trader Joe’s round loaf sourdough bread(s).
+Which I love.

-Still if you are looking for a standard type of “white bread” with square slices to have around for say making regular slices of toast or regular sandwiches I would say this is about as good an upgrade for that type of bread as you could get.
-This is not some squishy white bread.
+Still sometimes I want a regular type of “square sandwich bread” to have around for say, making regular toast or sandwiches.
+I would say this is about as good an upgrade for that type of bread as you could get.
+This is not some squishy Wonderbread loaf.
 Wonder bread this ain’t.
-It’s soft of course but has a bit of a firm, dense structure.
-I’d think of this not as an actual sourdough bread but as a sourdough style sliced bread.
-For sandwiches, etc. I took a slice of this and toasted it and was so hust happy with the result.
+It’s soft of course but has a firm, dense structure.
+I’d think of this not as an actual sourdough bread but as a sourdough style sliced bread, for sandwiches, etc. I took a slice of this and toasted it and was quite pleased as this makes a great slice of toast.

-This bread just makes the best slice of toast!
-A little sturdy with a perfect texture.
+Sturdy with a perfect texture.
 For me, this was pretty much created to become Toast.
 It can make the best “English style toast” with a perfect bite of crust and crumb textures.
 A nice, sturdy slice of toast, aching to be buttered.
 Optionally topped with whatever you like.
+MARMALADE for sure!

 Besides toast of course this will be fantastic to make any kind of grilled sandwich, say a grilled cheese, or anything.
 What about maybe SARDINES ON TOAST?
 Yeah baby.